 This is an ecumenical Bible study led by a clergy member of the Episcopal Church of the Good Shepherd.
 This Bible study is held on site at Trinity Towers for its residents.
 Topics vary but are often guided by the weekly lectionary readings of the Episcopal Church.
 Fellowship and discussion are the emphasis of this group, as well as prayers for the infirm.
 There is no homework or reading associated with this study.

 Meets Thursday mornings from 10:00-11:00 a.m. at Trinity Towers located at 101 North Upper Broadway, in downtown Corpus Christi

 Cursillo Reunion Groups

 The Church of the Good Shepherd has a number of Cursillo Reunion Groups that meet for study and fellowship.
-Time and place varies, depending on the group.
+Time and place vary, depending on the group.
 If you have made your Cursillo and would like to join a reunion group, please contact the Church Office at 361-882-1735 and we will help you find a group to join.
 If you have not made your Cursillo and would like to know more about the adult Christian renewal weekend, click here.